Simpli-Code/Minishell/README.md

 Instructions
 1. Compiling the program

     $ make

 2. Executing the program

     $ ./minishell

   📑 Index
 @root

 📁 incl: contains the program's headers.
-📁 srcs: contains the source code of the program.
+📁 src: contains the source code of the program.
 Makefile - contains instructions for compiling the program and testing it.

 Note: program covers only mandatory requirements of the project's subject.